 But even more important than his accomplishments and stature, says Nye, “is his role as mentor and friend to so many people in the field.
 I consider myself fortunate to be among them.”

-“The intellectual couple Robert Keohane formed with Joe Nye was particularly interesting,” says Stanley Hoffman, Harvard’s Buttenwieser University Professor, who has known and mentored both for decades.
+“The intellectual couple Robert Keohane formed with Joe Nye was particularly interesting,” says Stanley Hoffmann, Harvard's Buttenwieser University Professor, who has known and mentored both for decades.
 “Keohane was, above all, an intellectual; Nye was also a statesman.
 They were perfectly complementary.”
-And Hoffman adds, “A couple formed by Robert Keohane and his wife Nan has been a model of wisdom, learning, and intelligence.
+And Hoffmann adds, “A couple formed by Robert Keohane and his wife Nan has been a model of wisdom, learning, and intelligence.
 I am close to the end of my teaching time at Harvard, and one reason for staying so long is my admiration and friendship for Bob and Nan.”

 The beneficiaries of Keohane’s mentoring say it has been fundamental to their careers.
 He was “probably the single most important influence on my professional development,” says David B. Yoffie, Starr Professor of International Business Administration at Harvard Business School.
 “His penetrating questions, careful scholarship, counterintuitive insights, unending energy, and keen eye towards great problems are the best combination of attributes for an advisor, a co-author, and a great friend.”

 “Working with Bob was not easy,” says the 2012 Harvard Commencement speaker, Fareed Zakaria, Ph.D. ’93.
 “He was friendly and warm, of course, but he was demanding.
 He set high standards and didn’t discount.
 He insisted on rigor and research.
 The result was that I learned to think—systematically and analytically.
 Thanks, Bob.”